Summer Flower Arrangements: How to Style Flowers in All Your Rooms

 Are you the sort who pulls out the same glass vase week after week, or every time you receive a lovely bouquet?
 Almost anything can be a container for your florals, as long as you can insert something that will reliably hold water.
 I’ve used teacups, a wine caddy, a tea tin and even once a shoe.

 But mostly I use vases in all shapes and sizes that add to the beauty of both the arrangement and the room.
-My favorites are vintage like the transferware pitcher below, or meant to look aged like the distressed urn above.
+My favorites are vintage, like a silver or bone china pitcher, or aged like a distressed garden urn or timeworn wooden receptacle.

-Even for a small celebration or just a simple dinner, your floral arrangements can benefit from a whimsical theme.
-For this wine tasting I used a trio of wine bottles, with DIY labels and stems of pink flowers.
+Even for a small celebration or a simple dinner, your floral arrangements can benefit from a whimsical theme.
+For a wine tasting I used a trio of wine bottles, with DIY labels and stems of lovely flowers.
 This is a terrific way to add decorations to a bare corner when the main centerpieces are on the dining table.
 Just pull out a few blooms and tuck them into the bottles and viola!
 Instant arrangement.

-Flower arrangements have a tendency to be placed on tables and counters, but why not extend your decor to the fireplace mantel?
-Just two urns flanking the mantel clock are enough to make a grand statement and add color (of course pink!) to a neutral room.
+Flower arrangements have a tendency to be placed on tables and counters, but why not extend your decor to more unusual locations?
+Try a bouquet tucked in a wall basket or place stems in tall planters on the floor.
+Two urns flanking the mantel are enough to make a grand statement and add color to a neutral room.

 6. Keep Your Home Style in Mind